apileg/dzencode/README.md

     -   Unit tests of hooks: React Testing Library
     -   API + DB integration tests:
         -   `jest`, `axios` for requests, dockerized MySQL
+-   Deployment:
+    -   This site is deployed to a Linux server that runs `docker compose up -d`
+    -   Since [Next.js has no way of configuring HTTPS without using custom server](https://github.com/vercel/next.js/discussions/10935), this site runs behind Nginx that has HTTPS configured

 # Details